中文 (中国)

-Amazon FBA’s concept is simple.
+Amazon FBA's concept is simple.
 You sell products, and Amazon ships them.
-Besides order fulfillment, it is their responsibility to answer customer queries and manage returns.
-Here’s how Amazon FBA works:
+Besides order fulfillment, they are responsible for answering customer queries and managing returns.
+Here's how Amazon FBA works:

 1. Your supplier ships the products to an Amazon Fulfillment Center.